 How To Prune Parsley & Promote More Growth

 Maybe you started a new passion – growing your own herbs and vegetables.
-I’ve had a couple of failures in the past, but that was due to lack of knowledge.
-One of the easiest herbs you can grow that will last you all season is fresh parsley.
+I’ve had a couple of parsley failures in the past, but that was due to lack of knowledge.
+One of the easiest herbs you can grow that will last you all season is fresh parsley plants.

-With just a little care and knowledge, you can produce parsley that you can use in your cooking that will last all season long.
-Whether you’re growing them in an herb garden or in individual pots, parsley plants are easy to grow and prune.
+With just a little care and knowledge, you can produce parsley plants that you can use in your cooking that will last all season long.
+Whether you’re growing a parsley plant in an herb garden or you divide parsley into individual pots; parsley plants are easy to grow and prune.

-You can even grow a small pot of parsley in your kitchen for easily accessible herbs that you can harvest while you cook.
+You can even grow a small pot of parsley plant intact in your kitchen for easily accessible parsley leaves that you can harvest while you cook.

 Green thumb Gardener occasionally links to product and/or services offered by vendors to assist you with all your gardening needs.
 Some of these may be affiliate links, meaning we earn a small commission if items are purchased.